 Deafness in dogs refers to a condition in which the dog loses its ability to hear sounds completely or partially.
-Deafness might be temporary sometimes and some might be permanent.
-We are going to discuss the signs, causes and the treatment options for deafness in dogs.
+Deafness can be temporary, but as your dog ages there is a higher chance of it being permanent.

-Your dogs might calm down and spend more time sleeping.
-They might restrain themselves from social interaction due to their inability to hear.
+Your dogs might become more calm than normal and might spend more time sleeping.
+They can restrain themselves from social interaction due to their inability to hear.

 When deafness occurs in dogs, their other senses might be heightened and become keener.
-Their sense of touch and nose might become sharper and unexpected touching might frighten them if they do not know you are there.
+Their sense of touch and nose might become sharper and an unexpected touch might frighten them if they do not know you are there.

 Dogs that are deaf tend to become noisier.
-Deafness in dogs makes them think that you cannot hear them because they are unable to hear.
-Hence they bark louder to get your attention.
+Being deaf makes them think that you cannot hear them because they are unable to hear themselves.

-Sometimes a single ear might be affected and dogs might tilt their head towards the affected side.
+Sometimes a single ear might be effected and dog might tilt their head towards the effected side.
 Dogs might also keep shaking their head due to not being able to understand their inability to hear.

 Causes Of Deafness In Dogs: